 Is Alateen for You?

 Is someone's drinking bothering you?
-Alateen is for you.
 Alateen is for young people whose lives have been affected by someone else's drinking.
 The following 20 questions are to help you decide whether Alateen is for you.

 Every Alateen group needs an active, adult member of Al-Anon to serve as Sponsor.
 The Sponsor is an active part of the group, guiding and sharing knowledge of our Twelve Steps and Alateen Traditions.